-As of June 30, 2020 LATAM Airlines Group S.A. is operating at approximately 10% of its capacity compared to 5% as of March 31, 2020, mainly by the reactivation of the markets in Peru, Ecuador and Brazil.
-In addition to this, a reduction in the number of employee and the redelivery of 23 aircraft has led to an improvement in the cost structure compared with the previous quarter.

-Those aircraft redeliveries, indicated in note 17, also generated a decrease on the book value of the CGU of approximately MMUSD \$ 1,000.
-Additionally, the macroeconomic variables have remained at similar levels to those include on the impairment test as of March 31 including the fuel price remaining below the price used at that time.
+As of September 30, 2020 LATAM Airlines S.A. is operating at approximately 20% of its capacity compared to 5% as of March 31 and 10% as of June 30, 2020, mainly driven by the reactivation of the markets of Brazil, Chile, Ecuador and Peru in addition to the reopening of the domestic market in Colombia.
+Added to this, a reduction in the number of people and the return of 24 aircraft until September 30, has driven an improvement in the cost structure compared to the first quarter of 2020.
+These aircraft returns, indicated in note 17, also generated a reduction in the carrying value of the CGU of approximately MUS\$ 1,000.
+Additionally, the macroeconomic variables have remained at levels similar to those of the March 31 test and the price of fuel remains below the price used to project the curve of future flows at that time.

-The company has made sensitivity analysis to the March cash flows used in the impairment test increasing the discount rate 100 basis point and decrease of MMUSD \$ 100 per year in projected margins concluding that in both scenarios not impairment would be necessary considering the net book values of the cash-generating unit as of June 30, 2020.
+The company has sensitized the March cash flows used in the impairment test by varying the discount rate (increase 1 percentage point) and projected margins (decrease in MUS\$ 100 per year) and in none of the previous cases was there a impairment in the cash-generating unit when considering the value in use as of September 30, 2020.